KnightJC/Jacks-Gym/README.md

 # Jack's Gym

 Jack's Gym will be a site that hopes to help and keep people healthy, motivated and meet fellow gym goers.
 The location of this gym will be in Brighton and Hove.
-Jack's Gym will be useful for those looking to improve fitness, when times are and where the gym is.
+Jack's Gym will be useful for those looking to improve fitness, times for classes as well as reasons as to why you should join.

-## Features

-### Existing Features
+# Features

 -__Navigation Bar__

 -__The landing page image__

--__About Us__

--__Offers__

 -__The Footer__